-- Step 1: Perform Step 1 of the History file Consistency Test in Clause 2.3.3.3. - Step 2: Start submitting TPC Benchmark[TM] A transactions.
+- Step 1: Perform Step 1 of the History file Consistency Test in Clause 2.3.3.3. - Step 2: Start submitting TPC Benchmark $^{\text{TM}}$ B transactions.
 On the driver system, record committed transactions in a "success" file. - Step 3: Cause a failure selected from the list in Clause 2.5.3. - Step 4: Restart the system under test using normal recovery procedures.

 - Step 5: Compare the contents of the "success" file and the History file to verify that every record in the "success" file has a corresponding record in the History file.
 Also verify that the number of records in the History file is greater or equal to the original count, as obtained in Step 1, plus the number of records in the "success" file.
-If there is an inequality, the History file must contain additional records and the difference must be less than or equal to the number of terminals simulated.
-(Comment: This difference should be due only to transactions which were committed on the system under test, but for which the 200 byte output message was not transmitted back to the driver before the failure). - Step 6: Perform the consistency test on the Branch and Teller files as specified in Clause 2.3.3.2.
+If there is an inequality, the History file must contain additional records.
+(Comment: This difference should be due only to transactions which were committed on the system under test, but which were not recorded by the driver before the failure.) - Step 6: Perform the consistency test on the Branch and Teller files as specified in Clause 2.3.3.2.